Isentropic hybrid stars in the Nambu-Jona-Lasinio model: effects of neutrino trapping: Baryonic Matter

 The confined phase of hadronic matter, which occupies the lower-density region of the stellar interior, is described within the framework of covariant density functional theory.
-In this phase we consider matter composed of neutrons, protons, electrons, and, when relevant, trapped neutrinos in $\beta$-equilibrium.
-For the hadronic equation of state we adopt the results of Ref.~\cite{TSO_2024}, where a suite of finite-temperature EoS tables was constructed for applications in numerical simulations of compact-object environments such as core-collapse supernovae, proto-neutron stars, and binary neutron star mergers.
-These tables are based on a covariant density functional model that incorporates the full $J^P=1/2^+$ baryon octet and is consistent with current nuclear physics and astrophysical constraints.
+In~this phase, we consider matter composed of neutrons, protons, electrons, and, when relevant, trapped neutrinos in $\beta$-equilibrium.
+For~the hadronic equation of state, we adopt the results of ref.~\cite{Tsiopelas2024EPJA}, where a suite of finite-temperature EoS tables was constructed for applications in numerical simulations of compact-object environments such as core-collapse supernovae, proto-neutron stars, and~binary neutron star mergers.
+These tables are based on a covariant density functional model that incorporates the full $J^P=1/2^+$ baryon octet and is consistent with current nuclear physics and astrophysical constraints. {In this work,} we will use a subset of the tables that includes only nucleonic degrees of freedom.

-In this framework, the baryon–meson coupling constants are density dependent and are chosen such that the slope of the symmetry energy is $L_{\rm sym}=50\,\mathrm{MeV}$ and the skewness parameter is $Q_{\rm sat}=400\,\mathrm{MeV}$, corresponding to the DDLS family of parametrizations~\cite{Li_2023}.
-The model is constructed to describe matter over a wide range of densities, temperatures, and electron fractions relevant for astrophysical simulations.
-At sub-saturation densities, the uniform matter EoS is smoothly matched to a model describing inhomogeneous nuclear matter.
-The resulting tables provide thermodynamically consistent information on the composition and thermodynamic properties of dense matter as functions of density, temperature, and lepton fraction.
-The model employed in this work is available through the CompOSE database under the name TSO DDLS(50)-N~\cite{Tsiopelas2024EPJA}.
-This EoS has been previously applied in numerical simulations of binary neutron star mergers~\cite{Gieg2025} and provides a realistic description of the hadronic phase in the density regime preceding the onset of quark deconfinement.
+In this framework, the~baryon–meson coupling constants are density-dependent and are chosen such that the slope of the symmetry energy is $L_{\rm sym}=50\,\mathrm{MeV}$ and the skewness parameter is $Q_{\rm sat}=400\,\mathrm{MeV}$, corresponding to the DDLS family of parametrizations~\cite{Li_2023}.
+The~model is constructed to describe matter over a wide range of densities, temperatures, and~electron fractions relevant to astrophysical simulations.
+At~sub-saturation densities, the~uniform matter EoS is smoothly matched to a model describing inhomogeneous nuclear matter.
+The~resulting tables provide thermodynamically consistent information about the composition and thermodynamic properties of dense matter as a function of the density, temperature, and~lepton fraction.
+The~model employed in this work is available through the CompOSE database under the name TSO DDLS(50)-N~\cite{Tsiopelas2024EPJA}.
+This EoS has been previously applied in numerical simulations of binary neutron star mergers~\cite{Gieg2025} and provides a realistic description of the hadronic phase in the density regime preceding the onset of quark~deconfinement.